-Belgium certainly has a place in Canadians’ collective memory due to the role played by Canadian soldiers in the First (such as in the Battle of Passchendaele) and the Second (such as in the ‘Battle of the Scheldt’) World Wars.
-In addition there is great interest in what is happening in Belgium in terms of state reform.
+Belgium definitely has a place in Canadians’ collective memory because of the role played by Canadian soldiers in the First (e.g. in the Battle of Passchendaele) and the Second (e.g. in the Battle of the Scheldt) World Wars.
+In addition, Canada is strongly interested in what is happening in Belgium in terms of state reform.

 The United States of America (USA)

 Belgium and the US first established diplomatic relations in 1832 and the ties between the two countries have only strengthened ever since.
 Today, our political relations are mostly embedded in the transatlantic dialogue, in which the EU and the US discuss important political, economic or judicial dossiers concerning both continents and, given today’s globalization, the rest of the world.
 Belgium is a reliable NATO ally and cooperates with the US in the fight against terrorism and in other security issues.